Posted on August 05th, 2020

 Non-Hodgkin's lymphoma is a type of cancer that impacts the white blood cells or lymphocytes.
 White blood cells are a part of your immune system, which help fight off infections and diseases within your body.
 Non-Hodgkin's lymphoma can start almost anywhere in your body where lymph tissue is found.

-Veterans who are experiencing shortness of breath, wheezing, or coughing, swollen lymph nodes, which you may detect in your neck, under your chin, in your groin area or armpits, abdominal Swelling, fatigue, and loss of appetite, are encouraged to contact their primary care provider and to file a claim for compensation.
+Veterans who are experiencing shortness of breath, wheezing, or coughing, swollen lymph nodes, which you may detect in your neck, under your chin, in your groin area or armpits, abdominal Swelling, fatigue, and loss of appetite, are encouraged to contact their primary care provider and to file a compensation claim.

-If you stationed at a military base, camp, post, station, yard, or center either alone or with your family members, you may have had contact with dangerous chemicals.
+If you are stationed at a military base, camp, post, station, yard, or center either alone or with your family members, you may have had contact with dangerous chemicals.
 We encourage you to contact your family physician regarding any concerns you may have about your health or your family's health.
 To determine whether you are eligible for compensation as a veteran, our attorneys will request your military records, which you must retrieve, and your medical records.

 If you have qualifying service at one of the targeted military bases and a current diagnosis of non-Hodgkin's lymphoma, you may be able to get disability benefits.
 Contact Environmental Litigation Group P.C. today to learn about your legal right to compensation.
 Our attorneys are experienced working with veterans and will make sure your rights are protected.